Developer's

 <description>

-Tool and API support for the Resource Description
+Tool and API support for the Resource Description Framework

 is slowly coming of age.